Eldoir/Blindtest-Builder/README.md

   * `output/`: I put the output files of the program here.

 # Next steps
+* Add "enabled" flag in Clip class (true by default) and make it work
-* Add "test" flag in config, that only computes the first 2 clips
+* Add "shuffle_clips" flag in Config
-* Shrink title if too long?
-* Add cross fade transitions
+* Add (optional) cross fade transitions...
-  * And make it optional
-* Or forget about cross fade transitions
+* ...or forget about cross fade transitions
   * And display a timer on clip 3s before next transition instead
+  * Audio cross-fade can still be performed later on using an editing tool